LeetCode Guide

 }

-The idea is to provide you with an input array nums
+The idea is that you are given an input array nums

 and a target value target

 .
-You need to implement the algorithm logic and finally return an array.
+You need to implement the algorithm logic and eventually return an array as the result.

-When you submit your solution code to the backend, it will run the twoSum
+When you submit your solution code to the backend, it will pass several predefined test cases to the twoSum

-From a user's perspective, the core code mode should be the most convenient form because you only need to focus on writing the algorithm logic.
-Most online coding platforms and technical interview/written test environments use the core code mode.
-However, just in case, I will introduce the ACM mode here.
+From the user's perspective, the core code mode should be the most convenient form, as you only need to focus on writing the algorithm logic.
+Currently, most coding platforms and technical interviews/tests use the core code mode.
+However, just in case, here is an introduction to the ACM mode.

 ACM Mode